jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Presentations

+"Anarchism, Effective Altruism, and the Institutional Critique," presented at the Anarchist Studies Network's annual conference, 2026.

 "An Argumentative Introduction to Anarchism," presented for Lectures on Tap, 2026.

 "A Legal Implementation of Luck Egalitarianism," presented at the 18th Meeting of the Society for Social Choice and Welfare, 2026.